Olshansk/wrk2/README.md

 ## Benchmarking Tips

 The machine running wrk must have a sufficient number of ephemeral ports available and closed sockets should be recycled quickly.
 To handle the initial connection burst the server's listen(2) backlog should be greater than the number of concurrent connections being tested.

 A user script that only changes the HTTP method, path, adds headers or a body, will have no performance impact.
 If multiple HTTP requests are necessary they should be pre-generated and returned via a quick lookup in the request() call.
 Per-request actions, particularly building a new HTTP request, and use of response() will necessarily reduce the amount of load that can be generated.

 ## Acknowledgements

 wrk2 is obviously based on wrk, and credit goes to wrk's authors for pretty much everything.

 wrk2 uses my (Gil Tene's) HdrHistogram.
 Specifically, the C port written by Mike Barker.
 Details can be found at http://hdrhistogram.org .
 Mike also started the work on this wrk modification, but as he was stuck on a plane ride to New Zealand, I picked it up and ran it to completion.

 wrk contains code from a number of open source projects including the 'ae' event loop from redis, the nginx/joyent/node.js 'http-parser', Mike Pall's LuaJIT, and the Tiny Mersenne Twister PRNG.
 Please consult the NOTICE file for licensing details.

-************************************************************************
+---

 A note about wrk2's latency measurement technique:

 One of wrk2's main modification to wrk's current (Nov.
 2014) measurement model has to do with how request latency is computed and recorded.

 wrk's model, which is similar to the model found in many current load generators, computes the latency for a given request as the time from the sending of the first byte of the request to the time the complete response was received.

 While this model correctly measures the actual completion time of individual requests, it exhibits a strong Coordinated Omission effect, through which most of the high latency artifacts exhibited by the measured server will be ignored.
 Since each connection will only begin to send a request after receiving a response, high latency responses result in the load generator coordinating with the server to avoid measurement during high latency periods.

 There are various mechanisms by which Coordinated Omission can be corrected or compensated for.
 For example, HdrHistogram includes a simple way to compensate for Coordinated Omission when a known expected interval between measurements exists.
 Alternatively, some completely asynchronous load generators can avoid Coordinated Omission by sending requests without waiting for previous responses to arrive.
 However, this (asynchronous) technique is normally only effective with non-blocking protocols or single-request-per-connection workloads.
 When the application being measured may involve mutiple serial request/response interactions within each connection, or a blocking protocol (as is the case with most TCP and HTTP workloads), this completely asynchronous behavior is usually not a viable option.

 The model I chose for avoiding Coordinated Omission in wrk2 combines the use of constant throughput load generation with latency measurement that takes the intended constant throughput into account.
-  Rather than measure response latency from the time that the actual transmission of a request occurred, wrk2 measures response latency from the time the transmission *should* have occurred according to the constant throughput configured for the run.
+Rather than measure response latency from the time that the actual transmission of a request occurred, wrk2 measures response latency from the time the transmission _should_ have occurred according to the constant throughput configured for the run.
 When responses take longer than normal (arriving later than the next request should have been sent), the true latency of the subsequent requests will be appropriately reflected in the recorded latency stats.

 Note: This technique can be applied to variable throughput loaders.
 It requires a "model" or "plan" that can provide the intended start time if each request.
 Constant throughput load generators Make this trivial to model.
 More complicated schemes (such as varying throughput or stochastic arrival models) would likely require a detailed model and some memory to provide this information.

 In order to demonstrate the significant difference between the two latency recording techniques, wrk2 also tracks an internal "uncorrected latency histogram" that can be reported on using the --u_latency flag.
 The following chart depicts the differences between the correct and the "uncorrected" percentile distributions measured during wrk2 runs.
 (The "uncorrected" distributions are labeled with "CO", for Coordinated Omission)

 ![CO example]

 These differences can be seen in detail in the output provided when the --u_latency flag is used.
 For example, the output below demonstrates the difference in recorded latency distribution for two runs:

 The first ["Example 1" below] is a relatively "quiet" run with no large outliers (the worst case seen was 11msec), and even wit the 99'%ile exhibit a ~2x ratio between wrk2's latency measurement and that of an uncorrected latency scheme.

 The second run ["Example 2" below] includes a single small (1.4sec) disruption (introduced using ^Z on the apache process for simple effect).
 As can be seen in the output, there is a dramatic difference between the reported percentiles in the two measurement techniques, with wrk2's latency report [correctly] reporting a 99%'ile that is 200x (!!!) larger than that of the traditional measurement technique that was susceptible to Coordinated Omission.

-************************************************************************
+---

-************************************************************************
+---

 Example 1: [short, non-noisy run (~11msec worst observed latency)]:

     wrk -t2 -c100 -d30s -R2000 --u_latency http://127.0.0.1:80/index.html

     Running 30s test @ http://127.0.0.1:80/index.html
       2 threads and 100 connections
       Thread calibration: mean lat.: 9319 usec, rate sampling interval: 21 msec